osso73/garmin-backup/README.md

-# gamin-backup
+# garmin-backup

 Script to backup your activities from Garmin to the local disk.
-It uses the API from [GaminConnect](https://github.com/cyberjunky/python-garminconnect) to authenticate, store the session credentials, and download data from Garmin site.
+It uses the API from [GarminConnect](https://github.com/cyberjunky/python-garminconnect) to authenticate, store the session credentials, and download data from Garmin site.

 **Why create this script?**

 I am implementing a functionality similar to other available tools, such as [garminexport](https://github.com/petergardfjall/garminexport) or [garpy](https://github.com/felipeam86/garpy), both of which I have been using until Garmin Connect changed the authentication method and these scripts have stopped working.
-This is why I have implemented ``garmin-backup``, using the [GaminConnect](https://github.com/cyberjunky/python-garminconnect) API that works now.
+This is why I have implemented ``garmin-backup``, using the [GarminConnect](https://github.com/cyberjunky/python-garminconnect) API that works now.
 Besides that, I've added a functionality that I missed from the other two scripts: the limitation on dates.
 This allows me to store my data in different folders per year, rather than having all activities in a single folder, which as becoming a bit too many over the years.

 Note this is just using a very limited subset of GarminConnect, only focused at downloading the activity data for now.
 Maybe later other functions will be added, but I'm not really interested in extracting other data.